maxint-rd/mxUnifiedPCD8544_Nokia_5110_LCD/README.md

 - Check if all data-pins between display and interface modules are properly connected, according the pins as defined in your sketch.
 - Use a multimeter to check pin voltages.
 Note: most Nokia 5110 and PCF8574 modules are both 3.3V and 5V complient.
 However, the contrast level on some 5110 modules needs to be higher when powered by 3.3V.
+- This library was tested to work fine on ESP8266, ATmega328 and ATmega168.
+However, the ATmega168 is limited in memory (only 1K RAM and 16K flash).
+On the 168 the HC595_pcd_test example worked only when disabling bitmap and text testing.
+Unfortunately for I2C more memory is required.
+The Adafruit based library is just too large for that MCU.
+To use the Nokia display via I2C on the ATmega168, the Sparkfun code may prove more succesful.

 LINKS